kyalala15/market_analysis/README.md

 3. Set up your API keys (optional if using mock data):
    - Get a Financial Modeling Prep API key from [financialmodelingprep.com](https://financialmodelingprep.com/developer/docs/)
-   - Get a CoinMarketCap API key from [coinmarketcap.com/api](https://coinmarketcap.com/api/)
+   - Get a CryptoCompare API key from [cryptocompare.com/api](https://min-api.cryptocompare.com/)
    - Add these keys to the `.env` file

 4. Run the application: